-VSL#3 is the gold standard of probiotics.
+VSL#3 is the gold standard of probiotic strains and is at the top of the best probiotics on the market.
 It requires refrigeration and incorporates multiple levels of protection for the bacteria.
 VSL#3 has been the main probiotic used in our clinical practice for numerous years for digestive disorders.
 VSL#3 capsules are about 10 times more potent than the average probiotic.
 One study found that probiotic therapy using a mixture of probiotics (VSL#3) was shown to increase the total number of intestinal bacteria and to restore the diversity of the bacterial microbiota in patients.

 Lactobacillus delbrueckii subsp. bulgaricus